 The kidneys filter the blood and remove liquid waste from the body in the form of urine.
 From the kidneys, urine flows down the ureters, two thin tubes that connect the kidneys to the bladder.
 The bladder stores urine until it is eliminated from the body through a tube called the urethra.

 Kidney stones can develop when crystals form in the urine and build up on the inner surfaces of the kidney.
 Most stones are made of calcium and oxalate, a substance found in nuts, leafy greens, chocolate, and vitamin C. The stones may either remain in the kidney or travel down the ureter.

-Kidney stones are diagnosed through a combination of the patient's symptoms, evaluation of the urine, blood testing and imaging studies.
+Kidney stones are diagnosed through a combination of:

 The most common imaging studies for diagnosing kidney stones include KUB, Ultrasound and CT.

 KUB is a simple abdominal x-ray aimed at assessing the presence of stones in the kidney, ureter and bladder.
 This study is quick, readily available and involves low exposure to radiation.